Koidula St 24

 Tags

-Kadriorg might be considered one of the most “hostile” areas of Tallinn towards modern architecture.
-This apartment building is the one that has generated the most controversy in recent years in this area.
+Kadriorg might be considered one of the most “hostile” areas of Tallinn for contemporary architecture.
+This apartment building is one that has generated the most controversy in the area.
 This development in one of the most prestigious living areas in Tallinn consists of a renovated 19th-century townhouse on the street and a new wing in the courtyard.
-The old building fully retained its appearance, but the interior structure was greatly altered, creating new connections between the floors.
+The old building fully retained its appearance but the interior structure was greatly altered, creating new connections between the floors.

 The historical building acquired a striking metal clad addition next to it, although a passageway leading between the two offers a glimpse into a totally different environment in the yard.
 The new wing is light and airy with a facade marked by the rhythm of entrance galleries, terraces and stairs.
-To the garden facades openness contradicts the sort of rudeness of the street facade with its closed walls and stainless-steel coating.
+The garden facade’s openness contradicts the rudeness of the street facade with its closed walls and stainless-steel coating.
 At the time of completion, the gallery-style solution was still quite novel in Estonia.

-The interior features strict functional division – an entrance area first, followed by living space in the middle and service areas on the furthermost side.
-The complex has 16 apartments.
-The overall layout of the complex resulted from the idea to preserve the garden, which was transformed by Berlin-based landscape architecture office le balto.
-To accommodate this the parking for the inhabitants was placed underground.
+The interior features strict functional division: an entrance area followed by living space in the middle and service areas further on.
+The building has 16 apartments.
+The overall layout of the complex resulted from the idea to preserve the garden, which was transformed by Berlin-based landscape architecture office Le Balto.
+To accommodate this the parking was moved underground.